 But it is possible to challenge public intoxication charges and win.
 With the right strategies and the right attorney, you can avoid severe punishment and keep your record clean.

-The legal team at Tannehill, Carmean & McKenzie has developed winning strategies for handling public intoxication cases.
-We represent clients throughout the Oxford, MS area, including students at the University of Mississippi.
+The legal team at Tannehill Carmean has developed winning strategies for handling public intoxication cases.
+We represent clients throughout North Mississippi, with an emphasis on Oxford, including students at the University of Mississippi.
 Contact us today to schedule a free consultation.

 Drunkenness in Public Places in Mississippi

 Charges like being drunk in public have to do with public nuisance and intoxication.
 In general, the person being arrested is being aggressive, obnoxious, or is violating the rights of others or the rules of a particular establishment.

 In Mississippi, public intoxication is unlawful and generally covered by a universal citation.
 According to Miss.
 Code Annotated 97-29-47, it is unlawful to be drunk or use profanity in a public place in the presence of two or more people.

 As crimes go, public drunkenness may not seem serious.
 It is a misdemeanor and not a felony.
 But, if you are convicted, you could face up to 30 days in jail and fines of up to $100.
 You can also end up with additional long-term consequences that can impact your ability to continue your education or live and work where you choose.

 It should go without saying that you should be able to leave a bar, restaurant, or nightclub to secure a safe ride home without getting arrested.
 But this doesn’t always happen.
 When alcohol is involved, the possibilities are nearly unlimited.